Fromm Four Star Nutritionals canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The third item lists carrots.
+The third ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 The fourth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The sixth ingredient is listed as potato starch.
-Potato starch is a gluten-free carbohydrate used more in canned foods for its thickening properties than its nutritional value.
+The sixth ingredient is potato starch.
+Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.

 From here, the list goes on to include a number of other items.